-There are three other squares worth mentioning in this neighborhood, all of which are beautiful and full of nice cafes with tables outside for sunny days.
-Each and every one of them is quite unique and worth a visit, but if you don’t have much time don’t feel obligated to visit all the squares.
+There are three other squares worth mentioning in this neighborhood, all of which are beautiful and abundant with cute terrace restaurants.
+Each one is quite unique and worth a visit, but if you don’t have much time don’t feel obligated to visit all the squares.

 Place Camille Julian

-One of the busiest squares in towns and one of the rare places where you can find food quite late at night.
-The most interesting thing to see on the square is Utopia, a church turned into a cinema with a varied program of both blockbuster movies and small independent films.
+Place Camille Julianis one of the busiest squares in towns.
+Its main highlight is Utopia, a monastery turned into a cinema with a varied program of both blockbuster movies and small independent films.

 Place du Parlement

-Another beautiful square in this lovely neighborhood is Place du Parlement, which was classified as an historic monument in 1952.
-This is yet another spot with many cafés with tables outside which are perfect for a sunny Bordelaise day.
-This square is located just a few steps from one of the biggest and most special squares of Bordeaux – Place de la Bourse.
+Another beautiful square in this lovely neighborhood is Place du Parlement, which was classified as a historic monument in 1952.
+This is yet another spot with many cafés with tables outside, perfect for a sunny day in Bordeaux.
+The Parlement square is located just a few steps from one of the important squares of Bordeaux – Place de la Bourse.

-During the summer months the system of le miroir d’eau operates in cycles of 15 minutes creating a shallow pool where you can wet your feet and a fog at the end of the cycle when the water is coming down.
+During the summer months, the system of le miroir d’eau operates in cycles of 15 minutes creating a shallow pool where you can wet your feet.
 The sight of little kids running in the water creates one of the most beautiful and photogenic moments that you can experience in Bordeaux.

-Every Sunday morning dozens of food stalls with the best oysters of the region, fresh fruits, vegetables, cheese, fish and plenty of food trucks are installed on the Quai de Cahrtrons.
 The market is usually quite busy with both locals and tourists, especially if you come towards noon, but it’s still worth the visit.
-Besides the local products you can buy at the market it’s simply a very nice spot to have an early lunch.
-For many visitors, the main attraction are the few stalls with oysters which cost around 6 euros a dozen and come with a glass of white wine, this plate kind of embodies life in the region 🙂
+For many visitors, the main attraction is the few stalls with oysters and a bottle of dry white wine.
+This, in a way, embodies life in the region 🙂

 Pont Chaban Delmas